 You see, Tomberg is making a sharp distinction here: the Sophia School will be a revelatory stream.
 Meanwhile, the Michael School, which is composed of both Aristotelians and Platonists, is a stream dedicated to knowledge.
 Both the Aristotelians and Platonists must stand together as Michaelites, as “men and women of knowledge” to guard the threshold of the spiritual world.

 A dangerous misunderstanding of the above has come about in certain circles.
-There has developed a false equivocation between “Sophian” and “Platonist,” as though the Platonic stream of Michael were the same thing as the Sophia stream of revelation.
+There has developed a false (or at the very least short-sited) identification between “Sophian” and “Platonist,” as though the Platonic stream of Michael were the same thing as the Sophia stream of revelation.
 This is not the case.
 This way of thinking only breeds divisiveness.
 One begins to imagine that all mainstream or traditional Anthroposophists are Aristotelians; that they are stuck in a one-sided version of Anthroposophy; and that they have “missed the boat” and rejected the Platonic element, which Steiner foretold would come to Anthroposophy at the turn of the 20th to the 21st century.
 He emphasized the need for these two groups to work together to bring Anthroposophy adequately into the world.
 One begins to identify all Sophians as Platonists, and that they carry the “next level” of spirituality that has been rejected by mainstream Anthroposophy.

 True as the above may be on some level, the reality is (as reality tends to be) much more complicated.

 There was of course discord and enmity for a time between the Aristotelian and Platonic streams of Anthroposophy.
-The rejection of Elisabeth Vreede, and along with her much of the Free Anthroposophical Groups, Valentin Tomberg, Willi Sucher, and others, more or less entailed a rejection and ejection of the Platonists from Anthroposophy (in April 1935).
+The rejection of Elisabeth Vreede, and along with her much of the Free Anthroposophical Groups, Valentin Tomberg, Willi Sucher, and others, more or less represented a rejection and ejection of the Platonists from Anthroposophy (in April 1935).
 But this only held true for a time.
 The work of many of these Platonists has been recognized and integrated into mainstream Anthroposophy.
 Other Platonists have incarnated and work in a very strong way in modern Anthroposophy.
-Whether or not those Platonists are also Sophians, or for that matter whether all Sophians are Platonists, is another matter all together.
+Whether or not those Platonists are also Sophians, or for that matter whether all Sophians are Platonists, is another matter altogether.

 No, when we look at the Sophian streams, we are not looking for two different branches of knowledge.
 We are looking for two different forms of revelation, of mystical experience.
 And this is an important distinction to make.
 When we read Meditations on the Tarot, or Christ and Sophia, which were written by Valentin Tomberg (who described himself as a Platonist), and we compare these works to, for example, Through the Eyes of Mary Magdelene by Estelle Isaacson, we can feel that we are working with two different schools of spirituality.
 The former are Michaelic—certainly Platonic, but one could not say “revelatory.”
 They are books of knowledge.
 The works of Estelle Isaacson, on the other hand, are mystical and revelatory.
 It is not the knowledge conveyed, but the message that is being transmitted, the mood that is living, which is of primary import here.
 Isaacson’s works are, therefore, Sophianic par excellence.